pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional/step5.md

 ### Configure provider pipeline

-1. Create a Github Secret to store your Pactflow API token in.
+1. Create a Github Secret to store your PactFlow API token in.
-   1. In Pactflow:
+   1. In PactFlow:
-      1. Log in to your Pactflow account (`https://<your-subdomain>.pactflow.io`), and go to Settings > API Tokens.
+      1. Log in to your PactFlow account (`https://<your-subdomain>.pactflow.io`), and go to Settings > API Tokens.
       1. Click the Copy button for the read/write CI token (make sure it's the read _write_ one, not the read only one).
    1. In Github:
       1. Open your forked `example-bi-directional-provider` project (`https://github.com/<your-username>/example-bi-directional-provider`)